 Instead, Patel, if given the chance, wanted to, “communicate with [the vandal] and clarify and educate him about Islam.”

 As office administrator of the Islamic Center of Hawthorne (ICH), Patel is often the cogs behind the programs and events that occur at the mosque.
-When the vandalism occurred on Sunday, December 11th of 2015, he recalled at least “seven news vans” stationed outside the Islamic center.
+When the vandalism occurred on Dec.
+11, 2015, he recalled at least “seven news vans” stationed outside the Islamic center.

 In black spray paint, “Jesus is the way” spanned more than 15 feet, plastered on the front wall of ICH.

-“[Muslims] believe Jesus is the Way,” said Patel.
+“[Muslims] believe Jesus is the Way,” Patel said.
 “There’s no doubt about it, except we believe that Jesus is a prophet of Almighty Allah.”

 A popular misperception regarding Islam is that Muslims do not believe in Jesus, when in actuality, they believe in a multitude of prophets and messengers including Adam, Abraham, Moses, Jesus, and Mohammad.
 They also believe that Allah, Arabic for God, sent those individuals to spread the word of Islam during different time periods.

 Hence, Patel “would have liked to talk to [the vandal] about what Muslims believe in, to educate him” because “education is a bridge between communities with different faiths.”

 Despite the Hawthorne Police Department branding the vandalism as a hate crime and media outlets reporting on the incident as a hate crime, Patel said, “It was not a hate crime against the Muslims and [the vandal] tried to give us a message.”
 Although the ICH community regarded the vandalism as a minor incident and repainted the front of the mosque within hours, the story ended up getting national coverage.

 This act of explicit intolerance occurred the day after ICH and local St. Joseph’s Catholic Church held their annual Solidarity Peace Walk.
 That Saturday, Muslim and Christian members of the Hawthorne community walked about a half mile to St. Joseph’s Church from ICH and back.

-“As a community, we strive to be at peace and stand shoulder to shoulder in solidarity with other faiths,” said Patel.
+“As a community, we strive to be at peace and stand shoulder to shoulder in solidarity with other faiths,” Patel said.